Skip to main content

 Jerash Archaeological City

-In AD 90, Jerash was absorbed into the Roman province of Arabia, which included the city of Philadelphia (modern day Amman).
-The Romans ensured security and peace in this area, which enabled its people to devote their efforts and time to economic development and encouraged civic building activity.
+In AD 90, Jerash was incorporated into the Roman province of Arabia, which included the city of Philadelphia (modern-day Amman).
+This annexation brought security and peace, allowing the city’s inhabitants to focus on economic growth and foster civic development.

 Hidden for centuries in sand before being excavated